jdoleary/Spellmasons/docs/TasksCurrent.md

 - Change AOE behavior so that it just expands radius
     - This radius expansion should work for ANY spell that uses a radius: vortex, bloat, chain, etc
     - Maybe it only modifies the spell directly after it
+- Spell: Range, like aoe and chain but extends your range

 ## Misc